INTERMAGNET/intermagnet.github.io/software.md

 ## [MagPY](https://github.com/geomagpy/magpy)

 MagPy (or GeomagPy) is a Python package for analysing and displaying geomagnetic data.
+MagPy provides tools for geomagnetic data analysis with special focus on typical data processing routines in observatories.
+MagPy provides methods for data format conversion, plotting and mathematical procedures with specifically geomagnetic analysis routines such as basevalue and baseline calculation and database handling.
+Among the supported data formats are ImagCDF, IAGA-02, WDC, IMF, IAF, BLV, and many more.
+Full installation also provides a graphical user interface, xmagpy.

 ## [Imcdview](ftp://ftp.nmh.ac.uk/INTERMAGNET/software/CDViewer/)